-Children Waiting for Adoption
+Children Waiting For Adoption

 As one of the adults who cares most about her puts it, “Alexia is an independent teenager who likes to spend time doing her favorite individual activities.”
 Those activities put Alexia well on her way to her dream occupation of becoming a graphic designer.
 “Alexia is a very talented artist and drew her own self-portrait for her MARE profile,” says one of her close adult acquaintances.
 “While she prefers to not share most of her art, Alexia will proudly show off her favorite pieces.”
-Alexia fans her creative flame by reading and enjoying fantasy books, anime and manga.
+Alexia fans her creative flame by reading and enjoying fantasy books, anime, and manga.
 She says she wants to travel to Japan because “it’s cool!”
 “Alexia has a love and appreciation for Japanese culture and wants to see her favorite sights and experiences in person,” says an adult close to her.
-On her list of favorite things, Alexia includes vegetables for food, black for color and snake for animal.
-Her favorite after-school activity is sleeping, and her favorite thing to do on weekends is eating.
+On her list of favorite things, Alexia includes vegetables for food, black for color, and snake for animal.
+Her favorite after-school activity is sleeping, and her favorite thing to do on weekends is eat.
 Alexia loves listening to music and playing video games, especially with her friends.
-Alexia dreams of having great luck, fantastic food and fabulous luck.
+Alexia dreams of having great luck, fantastic food, and fabulous luck.
 One of her biggest sources of pride is making her own version of Ramen noodles.
 If she doesn’t become a graphic designer, Alexia would want to be a video game programmer.

 One of the adults close to her says, “Alexia is very decisive and knows what she wants for her future.
 Alexia is very smart and does well in school.
 She prefers creative arts classes.
 Alexia also has a great sense of humor.”